 But that does not mean it absolutely will get ugly.
-The reality is more nuanced.
+The reality of protectionist measures is more nuanced.

 The Trump Administration obviously does not believe free global trade is always in America’s domestic interest.
 It walked away from the Trans-Pacific Partnership and is currently going to the mat renegotiating the North American Free Trade Agreement.
 Both trade deals would allow trading partners to derive mutual gains by specializing in making certain products, building efficiencies to create a competitive advantage, then exchanging those products with countries that are better at making other things.

 Economists from across the political spectrum – and just about anyone who had ever sat through their college econ classes – were certain that these isolationist tactics were terrible ideas.
 The conventional wisdom goes, tariffs protects domestic businesses that are simply no longer competitive on the world stage, causes a retaliation from countries that can no longer sell their goods here and passes higher prices on to the American consumer.